Dwayne Haskins tragically passed away at the age of 24 on Saturday morning. He leaves behind a legendary Buckeye legacy.

-Haskins broke every major Ohio State single-season passing record, and nearly every Big Ten single-season passing record en route to an invitation to the Heisman Trophy ceremony.
+In his lone season as a starter, Haskins broke every major Ohio State single-season passing record, and nearly every Big Ten single-season passing record en route to an invitation to the Heisman Trophy ceremony.

-Here's a look back at the records he set in his lone season as a starter.
+Here's a look back at the records he set during the 2019 season.

 Big Ten Single-Season Passing Yardage

-Before this season, the every one of the top-five passing seasons in Big Ten history belonged to either Drew Brees or Matt Painter, but now Dwayne Haskins sits atop the list.
+Before the 2019 season, every one of the top five passing seasons in Big Ten history belonged to either Drew Brees or Matt Painter.
+But now Dwayne Haskins sits atop the list.

 Haskins topped Painter's previous record of 3,895 yards in a single season by nearly 1,000 yards, finishing his only season as a starter with 4,831 passing yards.
 He also absolutely shattered the single-season Ohio State record, easily topping Joe Germaine's 3,330 yards from the 1998 season.